ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Martin - no sensible way for us to do fine grained.
 Split on inference.
 Many of the applications we are thinking about will not have the ability to respond to these preferences.

 Mark - sounds like there is interest in addressing inference.
 But we have a preference for keeping things coarse grained with extensibility open.
-At this point we need conrete proposals.
+At this point we need concrete proposals.
 What would the vocab definitions be?
 How do we describe them?
 How do they fit into Paul's draft?
 People need to go away and write those proposals and discuss them in the mailing list and future meetings.
 More substantial contributions should come in internet drafts.

 Paul - it would be good for us to look at existing systems.
 Whatever we say will have a standardising effect but interacting with what already exists.